natling/natling.github.io/libraries/webmidi/README.md

 Finally, just add a `<script>` tag to your HTML page and make it point to:

     <script src="node_modules/webmidi/webmidi.min.js"></script>

+#### Using with a Bundler

+If you are using a bundler such as WebPack, you can import **WebMidi.js** in your project in this way:

+    import WebMidi from 'path/to/webmidi';

 ## Quick Start